REDUX 2022- Spider Mites are Coming!

 There are many insecticides available to kill spider mites.
 As always, it's best to use a product that is as natural as possible.

-An A-Grade favourite is Dead Red for direct treatment of adult spider mites.
-(Dead Red kills the spider mite eggs, too.)
+An A-Grade favourite is Mr 24/7 for direct treatment of adult spider mites, add in 2 drops of dishwashing liquid/surfactant. (kills the spider mite eggs, too.)
 Spray every 3-4 days until flowers start forming.

 To successfully prevent or manage a spider mite infestation, follow these commandments of foliar spraying: